UstadMobile/UstadMobile/test-end-to-end/test-descriptions/002_001_admin_add_new_course_and_teacher_test_description.md

 22. Enter the username.
 23. Enter the password.
 24. Click on the "Save button"
-25. Click on "People".
+25. Click on the "Courses"
-26. Click on "+ Person" button.
+26. Click on the course name.
+27. Click on the "Members" tab.
+28. Click on the "Add a teacher" button
+29. Click on "Add a new person" button
+30. Enter the teacher's first name, last name and Gender.
+31. Click on the "Save" button and save the person details.
+32. Click on the "Save" button to save the enrollment details.
+33. Click on the teacher name.
-27. Click on "Bulk import" button.
+34. Click on the "View profile" button.
-28. Click on "Select file" button.
+35. Click on the "Create account" button.
-29. Select the csv file.
+36. Enter the username.
+37. Enter the password.
-30. Click on "Import"
+38. Click on the "Save button"
-31. Verify the import success message.
-32. Clear the app storage.
+39. Clear the app storage.
-33. Login as teacher
+40. Login to the app using the teacher username and password.
-34. Verify the teacher able to see the course
+41. Verify the teacher able to see the course
+42. Clear the app storage.
+43. Login to the app using the student username and password.
+44. Verify the student able to see the course